cecid/hermes-docs/docs/source/installation.rst

 Message Signing
 ^^^^^^^^^^^^^^^

 To enable message signing, please configure the plugin with corresponding keystore.
 A default keystore setting are set through the installer.
 Or make a new customized keystore.
-To learn more about generating a keystore, please refer to article about `"Generate Certificate"`__.
+To learn more about generating a keystore, please refer to article about `Generate Certificate`__.

 __ http://community.cecid.hku.hk/index.php/product/article/configuration_for_message_signning_and_secure_channel/#generate_cert